Having the conversation

 Parents can begin discussing alcohol and other drugs with children and young people aged eight years and older.

-If you are concerned that someone is experiencing an overdose, alcohol poisoning or having an adverse reaction to drugs or alcohol, or is threatening to harm themselves or someone else, contact Emergency Services by dialling Triple Zero (000).
+If you’re concerned that someone is experiencing an overdose, alcohol poisoning or having an adverse reaction to drugs or alcohol, or is threatening to harm themselves or someone else, contact emergency services by dialling triple zero (000).
 Paramedics and ambulance services do not need to notify the police as a condition of providing help.